Matthew Burgess & Josh Cochran | Enchanted Lion Books, USA | 64pp | 9.5 x 12.5 inches

 Truly devoted to the idea of public art, Haring drew wherever he went: from the Berlin Wall to the unused advertising space in New York’s subway.
 Haring’s iconic pop art and graffiti-like style transformed the New York City underground art scene in the 1980s.
 A member of the LGBTQ community, Haring died tragically at the age of thirty-one from AIDS-related complications.
 This inspiring, celebratory book honors Haring’s life and art, along with his very special connection with kids.
 “I would love to be a teacher because I love children and I think that not enough people respect children or understand how important they are.” —Keith Haring.
 Thoughtfully written by Matthew Burgess, the much-acclaimed author of Enormous Smallness, and illustrated in paint by Josh Cochran, himself a specialist in bright, dense, conceptual drawings, this book is truly a joyful veneration of the transformative power of art.

-Rights sold in Italy & Korea.
+Rights sold in French language (excl.
+North America), Italy & Korea.
 All other rights available